GGC-DSA/dsacapstone-resources/content/student/chapter-version-control/github-gists/_index.md

 * type of project

 * number of features:
-{{% fragment %}} Github is designed many features and flexibility in mind, which is a good fit for both small and very big projects, while Gists are only a good fit for very small projects.
+Github is designed many features and flexibility in mind, which is a good fit for both small and very big projects, while Gists are only a good fit for very small projects.
-{{% /fragment %}}

 * user interface:
-{{% fragment %}} Gists do support multi-files, but the interface is very simple, and they're limited in features, so they don't even have a file browser, nor issues, pull requests or wiki, unlike Github.
+Gists do support multi-files, but the interface is very simple, and they're limited in features, so they don't even have a file browser, nor issues, pull requests or wiki, unlike Github.
-{{% /fragment %}}

 ---